zacharyFerretti/nvim-md/README.md

 - [ ] Convert multiple lines to a multi-line code-block.
 - [ ] Select a string, and wrap it in the necessary characters for it to be a hyperlink.
 - [ ] Should work when using `Visual Block` mode as well (right now moves all text to where first selection was).
+- [ ] `mt` should be able to figure out where to indent and have the cursor be added intelligently based on styling and lines above / below it.